Laws to Know

 - University of Alaska campuses are smoke and tobacco free.
 Use of these products is limited to within personal vehicles in authorized parking lots.

-If you are contacted by a law enforcement officer and are charged with a crime, it is important to know your legal rights in the U.S. The American Civil Liberties Union has prepared information (PDF) that addresses what rights you have when you are stopped, questioned, arrested, or searched by law enforcement officers.
+If you are contacted by a law enforcement officer and are charged with a crime, it is important to know your legal rights in the U.S. The American Civil Liberties Union has prepared information about legal rights in the U.S. (PDF) that addresses what rights you have when you are stopped, questioned, arrested, or searched by law enforcement officers.
 There is a special section for non-U.S. citizens included.
 If you have been arrested or believe that your rights have been violated, it is important to seek legal advice.

 - You could be convicted of a misdemeanor or felony and could have a criminal record for the rest of your life.
 Sentences could include jail time and/or a monetary fine ranging from a few hundred dollars to over $1,000 depending on the severity of the offense.